(213) 537-9906

 Employment-dependent coverage.
 Group life exists as long as you're employed.
 Transfer to a different department, early medical retirement, departmental budget cuts, or a career change—all of these can alter your group coverage status.
 An individual policy belongs to you permanently, regardless of employment.

 The occupational cancer gap.
 This is significant and requires separate emphasis: as of 2025, nearly 80% of IAFF member line-of-duty deaths were attributed to occupational cancer, per the IAFF's own data.
 Cancer is now the dominant cause of firefighter mortality.
+For the full picture on how this affects insurance, see our dedicated guide on firefighter cancer risk and life insurance for first responders.
 Department group policies and LODD benefit programs were historically designed around traumatic line-of-duty deaths—not the slow accumulation of carcinogen exposure over a career.
 The mismatch between the leading cause of firefighter death and the coverage structure designed to address it is a real, underacknowledged gap.

 Inflation erosion.
 A group policy that provided adequate coverage 10 years ago may be meaningfully insufficient today given mortgage balances, cost of living increases, and evolving family financial obligations.
 Group coverage amounts rarely adjust automatically for inflation.